Big Talbot Island’s Spoonbill Pond

 Learn more about Spoonbill Pond with host Ron Pfeffer, Florida Master Naturalist.
 This video is a presentation by the North Florida Land Trust.
 The NFLT helped to preserve acreage on the north end of Spoonbill Pond and elsewhere on Big Talbot Island.

 NFLT is funded largely by private and corporate contributions and works closely with willing landowners and public agencies at all levels of government, not-for-profit partners, and foundations.

 The North Florida Land Trust’s “Amelia Forever” initiative has been purchasing land on Amelia for preservation.
 This year in January 2021, NFLT acquired a few parcels located on a significant dune system, “Little Nana,” within historic American Beach (read related article).
 Learn more about NFLT’s efforts and/or how to make a donation.

-- Spoonbill Pond Naturalist Tours, Big Talbot Island, by Amelia Island Living (Sept.
+- Spoonbill Pond Naturalist Tours, Big Talbot Island (Sept.
 2019)

 - Visit the North Florida Land Trust website for more information about their mission and various preservation initiatives.